kwanym/ExData_Plotting1/README.md

 ##Instructions:

-Download the R scripts your local working directory for R
+Download the R scripts into your local working directory for R

 Download the data file into your local working directory for R